saisreekarint-sudo/insurance-claims-system/README.md

 # 🛡️ Insurance Claims Processing System

-A robust, enterprise-grade Spring Boot backend for managing the entire lifecycle of insurance claims—from policy validation to final settlement.
+A Spring Boot backend application for managing the entire lifecycle of insurance claims—from policy validation to final settlement.

 # Assumptions Made for the assignemt
 `Policy Table: I have made a dummy policy table containing number of policies for the claims to exist`